ColoredCow/portal/docs/development_guideline.md

 1. Submodule Foreach

     * Git provides a command that lets us execute an arbitrary shell command on every submodule.
-To allow execution in nested subprojects the ```--recursive``` parameter is supported.
 For our example we assume that we want to checkout develop branch in all submodules.

         ```sh
         git submodule foreach 'git checkout develop'   # checkout develop branch in all submodules